cosimoNigro/agnpy/docs/targets.rst

 * :class:`~agnpy.targets.CMB`, representing the Cosmic Microwave Background;

 * :class:`~agnpy.targets.PointSourceBehindJet`, representing a monochromatic point source behind the jet.
-  This is mostly used to crosscheck that the energy densities and External Compton SEDs of the other targets reduce to this simplified case for large enough distances;
+  This is mostly used to crosscheck that the energy densities and external Compton SEDs of the other targets reduce to this simplified case for large enough distances ([Dermer1994]_, [Dermer2002]_);

 * :class:`~agnpy.targets.SSDisk`, representing a [Shakura1973]_ (i.e. a geometrically thin, optically thick) accretion disk;

-* :class:`~agnpy.targets.SphericalShellBLR`, representing the Broad Line Region as an infinitesimally thin spherical shell, on the lines of [Finke2016]_;
+* :class:`~agnpy.targets.SphericalShellBLR`, representing the broad line region (BLR) as an infinitesimally thin spherical shell, on the lines of [Finke2016]_;

-* :class:`~agnpy.targets.RingDustTorus`, representing the Dust Torus as an infintesimally thin ring, see treatment of [Finke2016]_.
+* :class:`~agnpy.targets.RingDustTorus`, representing the dust torus (DT) as an infintesimally thin ring, see treatment of [Finke2016]_.

 Shakura Sunyaev disk